FRCBS/KIR-imputation/README.md

         ./test/1kG_KIR_testpheno.tsv
         ./test/1kG_models
 ```
-The script produces the fitted imputation models in the given output dir along with associated files for SNP data, plink allele reference and OOB error estimates.
+The script saves the fitted imputation models in the given output dir along with associated files for SNP data, plink allele reference and OOB error estimates.